triton-inference-server/tensorflow_backend/README.md

 Configuration of Tensorflow for a model is done through the Parameters section of the model's 'config.pbtxt' file.
 The parameters and their description are as follows.

-* `TF_NUM_INTRA_THREADS`: Number of threads to use for inference on the CPU.
+* `TF_NUM_INTRA_THREADS`: Number of threads to use to parallelize the execution of an individual op.
+Auto-configured by default.
+See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/config.proto#L393).
 Should be a non-negative number.
-* `TF_NUM_INTER_THREADS`: Number of threads to use for inference on the CPU.
+* `TF_NUM_INTER_THREADS`: Controls the number of operators that can be executed simultaneously.
+Auto-configured by default.
+See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/config.proto#L404).
 Should be a non-negative number.
 * `TF_USE_PER_SESSION_THREADS`: Boolean value to see if per session thread is used.
 "True", "On" and "1" are accepted as true.
 * `TF_GRAPH_TAG`: Tag of the graphs to use.
 See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/meta_graph.proto#L56)
 * `TF_SIGNATURE_DEF`: Signature def to use.
 See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/meta_graph.proto#L260-L331)